-We believe that key to achieving this, is giving every single pupil a broad, balanced and highly academic curriculum, that has knowledge at its heart.
-The central place of knowledge acquisition within our curriculum is explicit and we provide rich and varied contexts for pupils to acquire, develop and apply this broad knowledge.
+We believe that key to achieving this, is giving every single student a broad, balanced and highly academic curriculum, which has knowledge at its heart.
+The central place of knowledge acquisition within our curriculum is explicit and we provide rich and varied contexts for students to acquire, develop and apply this broad knowledge.

-Powerful knowledge takes a pupil beyond their own experience.
+Powerful knowledge takes a student beyond their own experience.
 It is knowledge that many will not have access to at home, amongst their friends or in the communities in which they live.
-We are all the inheritors of the great ideas, writings and discoveries of the past and the young people of Plymouth have a right to learn this knowledge.
+We are all the inheritors of the great ideas, writings and discoveries of the past and our young people have a right to learn this knowledge.

-We are an inclusive school, yet we are uncompromising in our belief that every pupil should study our full curriculum.
-We know that some pupils will need more help in order to flourish and we work tirelessly to make sure they get the right support to succeed.
+We are an inclusive school, yet we are uncompromising in our belief that every student should study our full curriculum.
+We know that some students will need more help in order to flourish and we work tirelessly to make sure they get the right support to succeed.

-By learning our curriculum, we know that our pupils will be provided with the knowledge and skills they need to succeed in life and make that positive contribution to society.
+By learning our curriculum, we know that our students will be provided with the knowledge and skills they need to succeed in life and make that positive contribution to society.